deeps201/Git-tutorial/README.md

 ## STEPS FOR PUSH AND PULL

 1--> to generate keys: ssh-keygen

 2--> push command: git push origin master

-# when we create a folder locally
+## When we create a folder locally

 1)git init

 2)git status

 3)git add

 4)git commit

-# create an empty repository in github
+## create an empty repository in github
 5)git remote add origin(link of the empty repo)

-# to display the activity
+## to display the activity
        git remote -v

 7)git push -u origin master/main